SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 How accurate is this calculator's output?

 This is a planning range, not a contractor bid.
-Intended use: to decide whether a property pencils before paying for inspections and a contractor walk-through.
-Per the methodology, no calculator can be more accurate than the line items the operator hasn't observed yet — that's exactly what the Rehab Leak Check exists to surface as inputs and what the contingency band exists to protect against.
-Tighten by overriding individual lines after dropping into a detail calc (concrete yardage for foundation; tile calc for paint/flooring/tile; topsoil/mulch/deck for exterior).
+Intended for the walk / bid / kill decision before you pay for inspections and contractor walk-throughs.
+The accuracy ceiling: No calculator can be more accurate than the line items the operator hasn't observed yet.
+That's exactly what the Rehab Leak Check exists to surface as inputs, and what the contingency band exists to protect against.
+How to tighten the result: Override individual lines by dropping into the detail calcs — concrete yardage for foundation, tile calc for paint/flooring/tile, topsoil/mulch/deck/gravel for exterior, electrical-rewire and plumbing-repipe for those trades.
+When to leave the calc and call contractors: When the property pencils at the high band.
+Otherwise walk before paying for bids.

 Why doesn't the calculator have a ZIP code lookup?